Bertram Windle: Biography

 He was born at Mayfield Vicarage, in Staffordshire, where his father, the Reverend Samuel Allen Windle, a Church of England clergyman, was vicar.
 He attended Trinity College, where he graduated B.A. in 1879.
 He also served as Librarian of the University Philosophical Society in the 1877–78 session.

 In 1891 he was appointed dean of the medical faculty of Queen's College, Birmingham.
 Queen's College's medical faculty became the medical faculty of Mason Science College in the early 1890s, and then became the medical faculty of the University of Birmingham in 1900.
 Windle was professor of anatomy and anthropology and first Dean of the Medical Faculty at Birmingham University.
 He was a member of the Teachers′ Registration Council until he resigned in late 1902.
 In 1904 he accepted the presidency of Queen's College, Cork.
 He acted as president of the university (which became known as University College Cork in 1908) until 1918, when he moved to Canada.

+During Windle’s time as president of University College Cork, he worked with John Robert O’Connell on the Honan Bequest which resulted in the building of the Honan Chapel with the inclusion of stained glass windows by An Túr Gloine and by Harry Clarke.

 During his medical training days, Windle was an atheist.
 He later converted to Catholicism.
 He was a critic of Darwinism and took influence from St. George Jackson Mivart.
 Historian David N. Livingstone has noted that Windle favoured a Catholic version of neo-Lamarckism.

 Windle was a vitalist.
 Historian Peter J. Bowler has written that Windle was "one of the few biologists to defend an outright vitalism."